MrOnlineCoder/Reckor/README.md

 # Reckor

-A simple IRC bot written in Javascript on Node.js
+A simple, extendable, customizable IRC bot written in Javascript on Node.js

 ## Usage